hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 ~~~
 {: .language-python}

-Try re-creating both the `dats` and `results.txt` targets
+Try recreating both the `dats` and `results.txt` targets (run `snakemake
-(run `snakemake clean` in between).
+clean` in between).

 ## When are Snakefiles executed?

 The last example illustrated that we can use arbitrary Python code in our Snakefile.
+It's
-It's important to understand when this code gets executed.
+important to understand when this code gets executed.
+Let's add a print
-Let's add a print statement to the top of our Snakefile.
+statement to the top of our Snakefile:

 ~~~
 print('Snakefile is being executed!')